SakuraBlossomTree/My-C--Notes/trees.md

 a-->2x+2;
 ```

-A complete binary tree is a tree where the nodes labels are continous
+A complete binary tree is a tree where the nodes labels are continuous

 A complete binary tree is a tree where the node labels forms a complete interval if there n then node labels must be